PatrickMall/tic-tac-toe/README.md

 ## Game winning logic

 To work out how the game is won, I built and array of the player places over the course of the game.
-This array consists of the players choices at the relevant indexs for the game spaces, e.g. 0 - 8 spaces running from top left to bottom right horizontally.
+This array consists of the players choices at the relevant indexes for the game spaces, e.g. 0 - 8 spaces running from top left to bottom right horizontally.

 This array is then checked against the potential 8 winning space combinations everytime a player makes a move.
 When any of these conditions have become true, the game ends and the player gets the winning message.

 ## Challenges

 Being my first ever project some of the technology I was using was quite new to me and took me a lot of time to really get my head around how to utilise it.

 Writing the Javascript sections was probably the hardest part of this project as it was very new to me and took a lot of research to find the necessary methods and tools to make this work.

 ## My favourite bits on this project